raghu-ml/imp-capstone/README.md

 I also explored different kernels and did not notice any differene in the suggestions and decided to stick with the default Marten kernel.

+I feel like I have increased the number of iterations of the optimizer at the end, to maximize the exploitation, we went from 10 to 1000.